-Essentially another type of denture, implant retained dentures (which we have written about it more detail here) are a more premium version of complete dentures and are really designed to overcome or reduce some of the problems associated with traditional dentures.
+Essentially another type of denture, implant retained dentures (which we have written about it more detail here) are a more premium version of complete dentures and are really designed to overcome or reduce some of the problems associated with traditional complete dentures.

 Where normal complete dentures rely on a good fit and suction to hold the teeth in place, implant retained dentures work on the basis of having a physical connection between the jawbone and the denture.

 A titanium metal implant is placed into your jawbone.
 Typically you need 4-6 for a set of implant retained dentures.
 These implants act as artificial roots and fuse to the jawbone.

 The denture then attaches to these implants via a ball or bar setup for a secure fit.
 Some refer to such a setup as ‘snap-on/in’ dentures (not to be confused with snap-on veneers).

 Bar-retained dentures rely on a thin metal bar attached to implants placed in the jawbone.
 Either the bar or denture is fitted with fastening devices.
 When placed over the bar, the denture is secured by the clips or fasteners.